rokkro/tmat/README.md

 2. Four values are found from analysis: the positivity, negativity, and neutrality of the tweet.
       In addition, the compound value is calculated: see the Vader Sentiment link above for an explanation.
 3. These values are inserted in each tweet document in the specified collection under `sentiment` : {`pos`, `neg`, `neu`, `compound`}.
+4. You have the option to either process all collections in a database, or only a single collection.

   #### Facial Analysis with Kairos:
 1. The Kairos facial detection and emotion/age/gender APIs are used.